 Swimming for Chiropractic Care

 Do you have back pain?
 Are you seeking other natural, non-invasive ways to relieve it?
 Ones that don’t involve surgery or pain medication?
 Then swimming might be right for you.
-When combined with a regular regimen of chiropractic care, swimming on a casual, but routine basis is beneficial and can actually help reduce back pain.
+When combined with a regular regimen of chiropractic care, swimming on a casual, but routine basis is beneficial and can actually help reduce back pain and pain management.

 That’s because, for the casual swimmer, swimming is a fairly benign sport, according to the American Chiropractic Association (ACA).
 Of course, according to ACA, more advanced swimmers – such as those who compete on a high school, college or Olympic level and swim between 4,000 and 8,000 yards a day in the pool – can sustain injuries such as overextensions of the neck, shoulder and lower back from daily practice, competition and overtraining.